 Divide your class into groups, depending on the number of students you have.
 You can have from 2 to 4 groups.
 Explain the rules of the game and the meaning of each card to the children.
 Each group takes turns taking the cards out of the bag.
 If they take the “Qué horror” card, it means they have to put 1 card back into the bag.
 If they get the “¡Es Halloween!” card, it means they get another turn.
 You can decide the amount of time you want to play the game.
 At the end, the group that has the most wins!
 Click here or on the pictures to download your game!

 My students really love the Movement Cards I shared on Spanish Playground.
 I though I will surprise them with a Halloween version!
 My students have been talking about Halloween since the middle of September.
 Halloween time is an opportunity to make connections with something students really love.
 You can find so many concepts to incorporate in Spanish class such as colors, shapes, sizes, feelings and so on.
 Here is an opportunity to teach some movement words in Spanish.
 I have added these cards to the brain breaks I will be using with my younger students during October.
 Download yours here!

 Halloween is an exciting time in elementary school.
 There is always so much vocabulary that could be explored around it: colors, shapes, likes, costumes and so on.
 You don’t have to go anywhere else to find great songs for your class.
 Below I am sharing five of my favorite ones!

 I show the movie to my students in Spanish and show English subtitles.
 According to your level and class meeting frequency, you might want to watch it in Spanish without subtitles.
-I used this activity in my third grade classes, but I am sure if can be used with various levels.
+I used this activity in my third-grade classes, but I am sure it can be used with various levels.